 If you want to change your life, you must change what you do, how you think, and who you are around.
 Avoiding the people, places, and things you associate with substance abuse would be best.
 You can’t have that sort of negativity around you.
 Instead, spend the most time with those loved ones who support your efforts at recovery.
 Make new friends if you have to, during:

 - Group therapy sessions

-Other people who are also in recovery can be a great source of camaraderie and support, because they know exactly what you’re going through, and you each can provide the other with strength and inspiration.
+Other people in recovery can be a great source of camaraderie and support because they know exactly what you’re going through.

 - Budget your time and energy